 Свято-Серафимовский монастырь, Orthodox monastery on Russky Island, Russia

-The building began as a regimental church for the 34th East Siberian Rifle Regiment and was consecrated to Saint Seraphim of Sarov in 1914.
-Following the Soviet period, the site was restored and reestablished as a functioning monastery.
+The building was first erected as a regimental church for the 34th East Siberian Rifle Regiment and consecrated to Saint Seraphim of Sarov in 1914.
+After the Soviet period, the site was restored and reopened as a working monastery.

 The community of curious travelers